-Having a well developed marketing plan as a part of your advertising strategy is imperative for every business regardless of sector or and size.
+Having a well-developed marketing plan as a part of your advertising strategy is imperative for every business regardless of sector or size.
 However, there are still many companies that start advertising without having a clear marketing strategy or a concrete plan.

 In this article, we will go through everything you need in order to create an effective digital marketing plan for your business.

 How to Create the Best Marketing Plan for Your Business

 A marketing plan has to align with the overall objectives you want to achieve, so be sure to create a detailed plan that reinforces the commitment of your team and defines a long term vision.
 This will also improve the efficiency of your team and can even help prevent mistakes (and solve them rapidly if they are made).

 When creating your marketing plan, organization is key.
 There are a series of elements that every plan should include and a logical order in which they should be carried out in order for the final result to be coherent and successful.

 Below we will explain in detail the five basic sections of a marketing plan and what should be included in each of them.
 If you want to make the process even easier, you can download our marketing plan template here.
 This checklist contains 20 basic points that we recommend covering before setting anything in motion.

 1. Analysis of the Current Situation

 The first step is to analyze the current situation of your business.
 This step is necessary because, without it, you cannot define where you want to go.

 With this analysis, you will be able to see the influence of external and internal factors.
 The external factors can include things like the overall social and economic situation in your industry or country or the particulars of the sector and market you work in.
 The internal ones refer to the business itself.
 For example, your team and resources.